Rise to Success: Career Highlights of Derrick White

 January 10, 2019: Career-High 23 Points

-August 24, 2019: FIBA World Cup Roster
+August 24, 2019: Included in FIBA World Cup Roster

 December 21, 2020: Rookie-Scale Extension

-April 1, 2021: Career-High Three-Pointers
+April 1, 2021: Career-High Seven 3-Pointers

-February 10, 2022: Traded to the Boston Celtics
+February 10, 2022: Traded to Boston Celtics

-On February 10, 2022, Derrick White was traded to the Boston Celtics in exchange for Josh Richardson, Romeo Langford, a 2022 first-round pick, and the rights to swap 2028 first-round picks.
+On February 10, 2022, Derrick White was traded to the Boston Celtics in exchange for Josh Richardson, Romeo Langford, a 2022 first-round pick, and rights to swap 2028 first-round picks.

-February 2022: Traded to the Boston Celtics
+February 2022: Traded to Boston Celtics

 In February 2022, Derrick White was traded to the Boston Celtics and became a key contributor, helping them reach the 2022 NBA Finals.